 Check out the neon signs and jukeboxes at Flashback Funtiques or stop into Epicure Gourmet Market for all the specialty items you can imagine.
 There are lots of clothing and specialty shops downtown, too.

 Learn about history at the Kuhlmann-King Historical Complex

 The Kuhlmann-King Historic Complex is one of the oldest things to see in Boerne.
 Built in 1886, the central house belonged to William Kuhlmann, a German immigrant who was a successful pharmacist and one of the wealthiest people in the area.
-The home and its external kitchen now showcase 2000 historical objects telling the story of Boerne and the German immigrants who settled the Hill Country.
+The home and its external kitchen now showcase 2000 historical objects telling the story of Boerne and the German settlements in Texas.

 A few steps away, visitors will find the Henry J. Graham Building, which dates from 1891.
 The building has served numerous purposes over the years from a bank to a beauty parlor to the local telephone exchange.
 It was moved here in the 1980s to complete the historical complex and become a museum.
 You can even see the complicated final telephone switchboard on display.

 Hours are limited to the second Saturday of the month, but if your visit lines up with their opening time, it’s worth a stop.
 In October, they offer special ghost tours that often sell out.

 Grab a drink at Cibolo Creek Brewing Co.